a16z/jolt/book/src/usage/quickstart.md

 }
 ```

-As we can see, this implements a simple fibonacci function called `fib`.
+As we can see, this implements a simple Fibonacci function called `fib`.
 All we need to do to make our function provable is add the `jolt::provable` macro above it.

 Next let's take a look at the host code in `src/main.rs`.